The modelling of the action potentials in myelinated nerve fibres: Lieberstein model for AP propagation on unmyelinated axon

-The structure and the physical interpretation of the governing equations \eqref{lib1} and \eqref{lib2} is easier to see if writing it as a single second-order PDE (see eq.~(3) in \cite{Lieberstein1967}): \beq \frac{\pp^2 V}{\pp x^2} - L C_a \frac{\pp^2 V}{\pp t^2} = R C_a \frac{\pp V}{\pp t} + \frac{2}{a} R I + \frac{2}{a} L \frac{\pp I}{\pp t}, \eeq where on the left-hand side (LHS) there is a classical wave equation type operator while on the right-hand side (RHS) there are dissipation-type elements (first order partial time derivatives) which either remove energy from the system or add it to the system depending on the sign.
+It is easier to understand the structure and the physical interpretation of governing equations \eqref{lib1} and \eqref{lib2} by transferring the system of equations to a single second-order PDE (see eq.~(3) in \cite{Lieberstein1967}):

+where on the left-hand side (LHS) is a classical wave equation type operator while on the right-hand side (RHS) are dissipation-type operators (first order partial time derivatives).
+These operators either remove energy from the system or add it to the system depending on the sign of the operator.
 In the context of signal propagation in nerve fibres, the ionic currents across the membrane change the membrane potential in a given location while some of that energy is lost during the diffusion-type propagation along the axon to the axon resistance.
 At the same time, the LHS operator ensures that part of the signal is propagating like a classical wave.